 The new toilet block for the village school in Ban Kok Savahn was completed in September 2015 and is now fully operational, making such a difference to the children of the school

-The Trustees of MSAVLC are hoping to be able to provide more clean water systems in the future.
+The Trustees of MSAVLC are hoping to be able to provide more clean water systems in the future, if required.